kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 The process is as follows:
  - A first client subscribes to a particular room,
- - A second client client posts a message in this room,
+ - A second client posts a message in that room,
  - The first client receives a notification.

 ![kuzzle-pub-sub](./pub-sub.png)